-David Watts, PhD President
+W. David Watts, PhD President

-As President of the University, his vision is to make The University of Texas of the Permian Basin a beacon for West Texas, attracting students and faculty to create opportunities for a lifetime.
-He has provided leadership for growth, program expansion, and student service enhancement resulting in several recordbreaking enrollments.
-Scholarships have been expanded for entering freshmen and for classroom teachers to pursue graduate degrees.
+As President of the University, his vision is to make The University of Texas of the Permian Basin a beacon for West Texas and beyond, attracting students and faculty to create opportunities for a lifetime.
+He has provided leadership for growth, program expansion, and student service enhancement, resulting in several record-breaking enrollments.
+Scholarships have been expanded for entering freshmen, transfer students and for classroom teachers to pursue graduate degrees.
 Committed to building and maintaining strong relationships between U.T.
 Permian Basin and the communities it serves, Dr. Watts actively supports economic development in West Texas.
 A native Texan, Dr. Watts earned a bachelor's degree from U. T. Austin, and a master's and Ph.
 D. in sociology from the State University of New York at Buffalo.
-A consultant to federal, state, and local substance prevention and treatment programs, he has written numerous publications and grants on substance abuse.
-In 2001, he was named to the Community Boards of Wells Fargo Bank of Midland and Odessa.
+He has written numerous publications and grants on substance abuse.